 Refer to the list below for a description of the printing options in the Duderstadt Center:

-To check how many impressions you have available for ITS printers, visit the ITS web page.
+To check your printing allocation balance for ITS printers, visit the ITS web page.

 Reporting Problems: If you experience problems using an ITS printer, such as "out of toner" or "out of paper" errors, contact ITS by calling (734) 764-4357 or sending email to email@example.com.

 The Art, Architecture & Engineering Library provides publicly-accessible printers in the Duderstadt Center that can be accessed by logging into a Library computer.
 The method of payment for impressions is determined by how you log into the Library computer: